frankieshakes/diy-onic-converter/README.md

 Please accept the following submission for the FriendBuy interview round.

+The `diyOnicConverter` function queries for a matching selector.
+If found, it loops over each `<p>` tag contained within it.
+It uses a recursive function, `processNode`, to process any child nodes (text, element) in order to preserve non-text nodes (ie: links, images).
+Once all elements have been processed, the paragraph's content is replaced with the newly formatted (Bionic) text.

 The code can be executed by calling the `diyOnicConverter` function with any of the following variants:

 * `diyOnicConverter()` - Defaults to the `body` element